 If you and your girls are up for an adventure, check out Kayak Pittsburgh.
 The North Shore location allows you to head out on the water near PNC Park and check out a view of the city like you’ve probably never seen.
 Tandem kayaks are available so your friends can pair up, share rowing responsibilities, and swap sore shoulder stories later.
-Head over to Point State Park to catch a glimpse of the infamous fountain or paddle all the way up to Washington’s Landing, where you can make a pit stop at Redfin Blues for some adult beverages.
-Unless kayaking under the influence is a thing…in which case maybe just stop for lunch.
+Head over to Point State Park to catch a glimpse of the infamous fountain or paddle all the way up to Washington’s Landing, where you can make a pit stop at Redfin Blues for some adult beverages and/or lunch.

 Some people find cooking really stressful; we actually find it oddly relaxing.
 Whether you’re a seasoned at-home chef or even if don’t know what a santoku is (hint: knife), cooking classes are actually really fun.
 Mostly because you get to eat but also because you get to learn some new skills, snag a new recipe to take home and try, and enjoy an entertaining afternoon or evening.
 The Crate Cooking School in Scott Township offers classes ranging from burgers to no bake desserts, and everything in between.
 If you can’t imagine a life without carbs (We’ve tried it.
 It’s terrible), check out the bread making class offered at Enrico’s Biscotti in the Strip.
 If you like ethnic dishes, head over to Chop, Wok, & Talk, where you can learn how to make anything from pierogies to crab rangoons.